 - A reason for this change and what actions are to be taken in response needs to be made explicit;

 - An analysis and evaluation of the outcome of the visit, commenting within the context of the Plan and the Review Recommendations;

 - Failed appointments and visits where there was no response should also be included, together with any actions required under the Children's Social Care Services procedure guidance.

 The Record must also include a risk assessment, transfer/closing summary (where appropriate), case summary and a properly maintained Chronology.

 The child's record should also include relevant and appropriate copies of material from other, separate records/files that are kept, whilst ensuring that such records remain separate and that neither confidentiality nor the Data Protection Act are breached.
-It is recognised that a certain amount of cross-referencing with siblings is inevitable and desirable, but again, care should be taken in respect of sibling information that becomes available on the record.
+It is recognised that a certain amount of cross-referencing with other children in the family is inevitable and desirable, but again, care should be taken in respect of such information that becomes available on the record.